DanielAbreuAcosta/Ecu_bat_micro/README.md

 Bioconda is a package manager (or channel) that lets you install software packages related to biomedical research.

-1. In the base environment, download Bioconda, aswell as Conda Forge (needed for Bioconda to work
+1. In the base environment, download Bioconda, aswell as Conda Forge (needed for Bioconda to work)

 ``` python
 conda config --add channels bioconda
 conda config --add channels conda-forge
 ```

 2. Make Conda strictly follow the order of channels when resolving dependencies, meaning it will first use the packages from bioconda and then the ones from conda forge.
-This prevent conda from looking for the same package in multiple channels.
+This prevents conda from looking for the same package in multiple channels.

 ``` python
 conda config --set channel_priority strict